6 Tips for Choosing the Right Wall Art for Your Living Room

 3. Staying On Theme

-Incorporating a theme into your room's design can guide your selection of wall art and ensure a streamlined look.
+Incorporating a theme into your room's design can guide your selection of unique wall art for your living room and ensure a streamlined look.
 Some themes, such as oceanic, farmhouse, or Parisian, are more specific, while others, like contemporary, modern, or transitional, offer broader options.

 If you're decorating a traditional living room, choosing rectangular frames may be a better fit, whereas abstract art pieces can add a modern touch to a contemporary space.